The NASA astronaut who refused to shave his beard is searching for Atlantis

 "You look at [the Earth] and you say: My God, the whole of human endeavor, I'm looking at it and most of the wars have been about boundaries and I can't even see them."

 It's a perspective that only a lucky few will ever share.
-That collection of cosmic travellers currently numbers less than 600.
+That collection of cosmic travelers to date numbers less than 600.

 I've often wondered what it might be like to feel weightless, floating through space, looking back at the planet hanging against the infinite dark like a blue-green bauble.
 I've gazed up at the stars at night and tried to imagine what it must feel like to float through the silent vacuum of space.